LegoStormtroopr/legostormtroopr.github.io/_posts/2017-03-26-bootspatching-django-to-globally-disable-signals.md

     Signal.send_robust = send_robust
 ```

-Now, I think this goes beyond regular monkey-patching as this is patching to effectively disable a regular action.
+Now, I think this goes beyond regular monkey-patching as this is patching to effectively disable a regular and expected action.

 ---